Sightseeing in Bergerac

-With the countryside strewn with vineyards; Bergerac boasts over 1200 vineries which open their doors in an invitation for you to sample some of their delicious local wines.
-Why not spend a day learning more about wine-making, wine-tasting and enjoy a glass or three of specially selected wine over lunch.
+The countryside is strewn with vineyards; Bergerac boasts over 1200 vineries which open their doors in an invitation for you to sample some of their delicious local wines.
+Why not spend a day learning more about wine-making, wine-tasting and enjoying a glass or three of specially selected wine over lunch.

-To see more of the town take a romantic boat trip along the Dordogne River taking in the scenery of pretty French villages and rolling hills, you can even take a picnic with you of local produce purchased at the market with fresh baguettes, pastries, cheese and strawberries.
+To see more of the town take a romantic boat trip along the Dordogne River, admiring the scenery of pretty French villages and rolling hills.
+You can even take a picnic with you of local produce purchased at the market such as fresh baguettes, pastries, cheese and strawberries.